-The ET-44 is equipped with lighted walkway lights and ground lights to match the prototype railroad's practice.
+This locomotive is equipped with LED-lit walkway lights and ground lights the same as the prototype.
 These lights are automatically controlled and come on during the Start Up cycle when F8 is pressed.
-They will go off during the shutdown sequence when F8 is pressed to shut the locomotive down.
-NOTE: If F8 is used to mute the sound during operation these lights will be turned off until the sound is unmuted with F8.
+They will go off during the Shutdown sequence when F8 is pressed again to shut the locomotive down.
+NOTE: If F8 is used to mute the sound during operation, these lights will be turned off until the sound is unmuted with F8.